Lymph Node Removal (Lymphadenectomy) for Melanoma

 What To Expect After Surgery

-Recovery depends upon the extent of the surgery and the site where the lymph nodes were removed.
+Recovery depends on the extent of the surgery and the site where the lymph nodes were removed.

 Why It Is Done